Navigating Recruitment in Q4 2024

 The team who work most closely with a disengaged employee will be the first to notice changes in behaviour and subtle differences in their schedule.
 Equally, the person leaving will want to be the least accessible to their colleagues as possible so that they’re not put on the spot and subject to difficult questions!
 If this is the case, the team may well remark on this new withdrawn conduct and lack of communication – whether it be by email, phone or face-to-face.

 Finally, trust your gut feeling.
-If you’d like to retain a great employee, read our blog on how to hold on to your most valued staff, or get in touch should you need some help with the recruitment of your next vacant role.
+If you’d like to retain a great employee, get in touch for more assistance and advice.

 Sign up for the latest workplace insights.